tuputamadremaricon/flagxctf.github.io/README.md

 ## 🚀 Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps (FrontEnd) .

 ### Prerequisites